thibault2710/Thibault-Eelen--Small-Projects/README.md

 ### Project 4: Quantitative Investing – Factor Backtesting and Multi-Factor Models

 - **Description**: Built and tested factor-based investment strategies, analyzing the performance of value, growth, quality, and momentum factors across different time horizons.
+A portion of the initial code framework was provided by course lecturers, which was then expanded to build and test additional functionality.
 Developed a multi-factor model to evaluate how combining factors affects returns compared to individual factor performance.
 - **Tasks & Approach**: Conducted factor backtests by creating decile portfolios, measuring returns and hit rates, and calculating long-short spreads.
 Analyzed factor correlations and persistence through the information coefficient (IC).
 Designed and tested multi-factor models with different weighting schemes to assess predictive strength relative to standalone factors.
 - **Tech stack**: R, data.table, ggplot2.
 - **Key skills learned**: Factor modeling, portfolio backtesting, correlation analysis, building and interpreting multi-factor investment models, performance evaluation over different horizons.